 Does affiliate marketing need to be a code-based task?

 It’s not a new idea.

-At checkout, a confirmation code is assigned to a channel or publisher to define the referring marketing channel, replace the conventional cookie relationship, and request conversion.
+A confirmation code is assigned to a channel or publisher at checkout to define the referring marketing channel, replace the conventional cookie relationship, and request conversion.